 Time To Optimize Your Cash

-Regardless of your financial situation, everybody should take steps right now to optimize their cash balance in either short-term CDs or short-term treasuries.
+Regardless of your financial situation, everybody should take steps right now to optimize their cash balance in either short-term CDs or money market accounts where there is no holding period.
 Short-term treasuries will pay a lower yield for the same duration, but you won’t have to pay state income tax.
 Therefore, if you are a high-income earner and/or have high state income tax, a short-term treasury bond may have a higher net yield.

 It was OK to let your cash sit idle earning 0.1% from 2010 – 2016, but not now.
 Now is the time to build a 12-month CD or bond step stool in six-month increments because a 12-month CD or 12-month bond is now competitive with inflation.
 It’s up to you to decide how much liquid cash you feel comfortable having that can be kept in a high yielding money market account.
 I personally keep between 2% – 5% of my net worth in cash.

 If the yield curve inverts, you should shift a greater percentage of your investable assets into risk-free investments.
 At this juncture, your goal is to aggressively protect your wealth.
 Earning 2.5% – 3% guaranteed when the stock market goes down 20% feels just as good if not better than earning 23% when everybody else is only up 3%.